 Create content beforehand and use a social media scheduler to post it at the right time to get the best engagement.
 To go further into automation, develop a chatbot to answer basic requests in the DMs and reply to comments under your posts.

 For content pieces that perform especially well, boost them with paid advertising.
-Some marketers have a tendency to boost lower performing posts with paid in order to get them all up to the same level, but Socialbakers data shows that this is the wrong strategy.
+Some marketers tend to boost lower-performing posts with paid to get them all up to the same level, but Socialbakers data shows that this is the wrong strategy.

-One of the most important elements of getting your brand to reach more people with the help of content is working with influencers.
-For lesser-known brands, start working with micro influencers who reach audiences of under 20,000 people to boost your follower count rather cheaply.
+Working with influencers is one of the most important elements of getting your brand to reach more people.
+For lesser-known brands, start working with micro-influencers who reach audiences of under 20,000 people to boost your follower count rather cheaply.

-The best thing about influencer marketing is that it’s more authentic.
+The best thing about influencer marketing is that it's more authentic.
 Jeff Raymond from Essay Tigers points out that consumers these days can spot conventional advertising from a mile away.
-An endorsement from a person they trust is way more effective in building up brand loyalty and increasing sales.
+An endorsement from someone they trust is way more effective in building brand loyalty and increasing sales.